t1/deployer/docs/tutorial.md

 ```

 They won't get removed when the resource type is managed, and you can't change them in any of your bundle files.
+They also won't show up when reading the effective plan.

 See the section [config](reference.md#config) in the reference for details.